Jean Dawson: 2023–present

 On January 31, 2024, Dawson was announced as one of the 16 artists covering a song from the Talking Heads album Stop Making Sense for the 40th anniversary tribute album Everyone's Getting Involved: A Tribute to Talking Heads' Stop Making Sense, set to be released by A24 Music on May 17.
 The tracklist was unveiled on April 24, Stop Making Senses 40th anniversary, including that Dawson's contribution to the album would be a cover of the song "Swamp".

 On March 6, Dawson released the single "New Age Crisis", one of three tracks from his EP Boohoo.
 The full EP was released the following day.
 One of the songs, "Divino Desmadre", is Dawson's first with lyrics entirely in Spanish.
 The EP was intended as an overture to an album planned for release later in the year.

 On April 19, the film Abigail was released, featuring a new Dawson song called "Burn My Tongue" which plays over the end credits.
 The film's soundtrack album, featuring "Burn My Tongue" and the film's original score by Brian Tyler, was released the same day.

-On August 16, 2024, Dawson announced his fourth studio album, Glimmer of God, released its lead single, a Lil Yachty-featuring song called "Die for Me", and announced a headlining US tour for October through December.
+On August 16, 2024, Dawson announced his third studio album, Glimmer of God, released its lead single, a Lil Yachty-featuring song called "Die for Me", and announced a headlining US tour for October through December.
 The album was released on October 18.

 On August 22, 2025, Dawson released "Rock a Bye Baby", the lead single to a forthcoming project called Rock a Bye Baby Glimmer of God.
 The song, reminiscent of 1980s pop music, was co-produced by Dawson's longtime collaborators Hoskins, Lecx Stacy, Johnny May, and Jesse Shuster.